SUPPORTING YOUR CHILD AT HOME

 To read more, please click on the link below:

-At Crawford's, we use the spelling scheme 'No Nonsense Spelling' from Year 2
+At Crawford's, we use Jane Considine's 'The Spelling Book' from Year 2

 upwards.
 This is supplemented with additional spellings as per the National

 At Crawford's, we use Times Tables (TT) Rockstars to help engage, inspire, and

 support children.
 TT Rock Stars is a carefully sequenced programme of daily times tables practice.